-It this situation the SS and P will align with home as the double cut scenario.
+It this situation the SS and 3B will align with home as the double cut scenario.
 The LF should deliver the throw to the first cutoff man.
 The 2B will cover second base, in case there is a play there.
+The P will back up home plate.